SKU: 2730-2

 Related products

-Shoemaker lamp small white shade black cord
+Shoemaker lamp small white shade white cord

 The cobbler’s lamp was, alongside the simple porcelain lamp holders, the first real indoor luminaire for electric light.